MITLibraries/docker-matomo/docs/HOWTO.md

 The general migration plan is

+1. Run a clean deploy of the [mitlib-tf-workloads-matomo](https://github.com/MITLibraries/mitlib-tf-workloads-matomo) resources in the AWS Org account (Dev1 or Stage-Workloads or Prod-Workloads)
+1. Start the special EC2 instance in the account (Dev1 or Stage-Workloads or Prod-Workloads).
-1. In Legacy AWS, use `mysqldump` to export the database.
+1. In Legacy AWS, use `mysqldump` to export the database (using the special EFS-access EC2 instance)
 1. Copy the export file to Dev1 in AWS Org.
-1. In Dev1, use `mysql` CLI to load export file into existing DB instance.
+1. In Dev1, use `mysql` CLI to load export file into existing DB instance (using the special EC2 instance)
 1. Restart the Matomo ECS service.

-Before getting started, make sure that you have access to the `root` password for the RDS instance in legacy AWS (needed for the `mysqldump` command) and the `matomo` password for the RDS instance in Dev1 (needed for the `mysql` command).
+Before getting started, make sure that you have access to the `root` password for the RDS instance in legacy AWS (needed for the `mysqldump` command) and the `matomo` password for the RDS instance in Dev1/Stage-Workloads/Prod-Workloads (needed for the `mysql` command).

 ### Legacy AWS